karthicbe1982/git_docs/README.md

 To Remove the modified file before change or Un-tracked

     $ git checkout file

+    $ cat my_file.txt
+      First commit
+      second commit
+      third commit
+      fourth commit  <---------- Added

+    $ git status
+    # On branch master
+    # Changes not staged for commit:
+    #   (use "git add <file>..." to update what will be committed)
+    #   (use "git checkout -- <file>..." to discard changes in working directory)
+    #
+    #	modified:   my_file.txt
+    #
+      no changes added to commit (use "git add" and/or "git commit -a")

+    $ git checkout my_file.txt

+    $ cat my_file.txt
+      First commit
+      second commit
+      third commit

+    $ git status
+    # On branch master
+      nothing to commit, working directory clean

 ## Reset

 Reset current HEAD to the specified state ( It wont capture any log "git log")